DESJARDINS STOPS 26 SHOTS AS NORTHEASTERN BLANKS CONNECTICUT, 4-0

-Sophomore goaltender Chloe Desjardins stopped 26 shots for the Huskies
+Sophomore goaltender Chloe Desjardins makes 26 saves for Huskies

 STORRS, Conn. - The No. 10 /10 Northeastern women's ice hockey team (19-10-2, 11-7-2) extended its winning streak to five games with a 4-0 victory at Connecticut (3-26-3, 1-17-1) on Tuesday night at Freitas Ice Forum.
 The Huskies received goals from four different scorers, while Chloe Desjardins made 26 saves for her fourth shutout of the season.